cesca95/TeleoperatedGroundRobot/README.md

 #### WINDOWS SIDE
 Start by downloading the repository with the unity code [here](https://github.com/EmaroLab/hrp_teleoperation/tree/Unity).

+Plug the oculus in the computer paying attention to the warnings in the troubleshooting section.
+The Oculus Sensor must be plugged in alongside the VR, otherwise the Unity scene would not be displayed.

+Then, run the Unity project by opening the scene contained inside the “/Oculus with pose/Assets” folder.

-Plug the oculus in the computer and then open the project.
-When the websocket on the Linux machine is up and running click on play.
+Once the project is fully loaded, the Oculus properly connected and the websocket on the Linux machine up and running, click on play on the editor.

+All the relevant information would be displayed on the Unity console such as the configuration and the pointcloud messages.
+After a short time (depending on the amount of data that Unity is receiving) the map will appear onto the scene and putting on the Oculus should be sufficient to give the user a proper 3D immersion into Virtual Reality.

+If the Oculus App is not already running it will be opened automatically.
+If it’s not, the project will run on Unity but the Oculus VR won’t be able to show any image.

 ## Results
 It presents the result using (images or videos) of the working system, in (real or simulation).